KK Cedevita

-Košarkaški klub Cedevita Junior (Cedevita Junior Basketball Club), also known as Cedevita Junior, is a men's basketball club based in Zagreb, Croatia.
-The club is named after its main sponsor Cedevita, and competes in the Croatian HT Premijer liga.
+Košarkaški klub Cedevita, also known as Cedevita Zagreb, was a men's professional basketball club based in Zagreb, Croatia.

-Before its merge to Slovenian team Cedevita Olimpija in 2019, the club won 5 National League championships in 5-in-a-row sequence, seven National Cup titles, three National Supercup title, and one Adriatic Supercup title.
+Founded in 1946, the club had won 5 consecutive Croatian Championships, seven national cup titles, three national supercup titles, and one ABA League Supercup title.
+In July 2019, they merged with Olimpija Ljubljanja, forming a new club Cedevita Olimpija.

 History

 Botinec

 The club was established in Zagreb in 1991 as KK Botinec, later becoming KK Hiron Botinec for sponsorship reasons.
-From season to season, the club moved up from the lowest levels of competition until it reached the A-1 League in 2002.
+From season to season, the club moved up from the lowest levels of competition until it reached the Premijer liga (Croatian basketball) in 2002.
 In its first season of elite competition, it took 5th place in Croatia, behind the well-known clubs KK Cibona, KK Zadar, KK Zagreb and KK Split.

-New name and bigger ambitions
+New name

-A big step was taken in 2005 when Atlantic Grupa, a strong regional company, became the main sponsor of the club, after which the club was renamed to KK Cedevita.
-The young and modern board of directors raised the ambitions of the club, which achieved great success first in the 09–10 Season when it finished at 3rd place in the Croatian league (in the semi-final playoffs Zadar-Cedevita 2–1), played the semi-finals of the Croatian Cup along with taking 7th place in the strong regional Adriatic League as newcomer.
-Super Season, with the greatest success in Europe, is 10–11 with 3rd place in EuroCup in very first appearance in the competition of that level.
-Cedevita played EuroCup Final Four after victorious trip near Dynamo Moscow, Aris, Azovmash, Hemofarm Stada, Gran Canaria and Asefa Estiudiantes in Zagreb and Azovmash, Hapoel Galil Gilboa, Unics, Gran Canaria, Estudiantes and Benetton on the road.
-After a regular 1st place in the Croatian league, Cedevita won Cibona in semi-final playoffs but lost The Finals against Zagreb CO.
-Also, Cedevita again took 7th place in Adriatic league.
+A change was made in 2005 when Atlantic Grupa, a regional company, became the main sponsor of the club, after which the club was renamed to KK Cedevita.
+The board of directors raised the ambitions of the club, which achieved success first in the 09–10 Season when it finished at 3rd place in the Croatian league (in the semi-final playoffs Zadar-Cedevita 2–1), played the semi-finals of the Croatian Cup along with taking 7th place in the regional Adriatic League as a newcomer.
+Cedevita played EuroCup Final Four.
+After a regular 1st place in the Croatian league, Cedevita won the semi-final playoffs, but lost the finals.
+Also, Cedevita again took 7th place in Adriatic League.
 First trophies came in 11–12 season with Cup Dražen Petrović and Croatian National Cup Krešimir Ćosić, also with the finals of the ABA league.
 First Croatian Champions title Croatian league came in the 13–14 season, also with the second Cup Krešimir Ćosić title and the second finals in the ABA league.
-Cedevita took two U–18 and one Under-16 Croatian Championships titles.
+Cedevita took two U–18 and one Under-16 Croatian championship titles.